ChrisCindy/node-web-console/README.md

 - Easy to extend.
 Node-Web-Console uses [Koa](https://github.com/koajs/koa) to start the web server.
 You can easily extend it or integrate it to your own project
 - Secure.
 You can configure HTTPS (SSL) on your web server and all Node-Web-Console traffic will be protected.
 Also, Node-Web-Console has a mark to search engines that will disallow the Node-Web-Console page from indexing
 - Fast configuration.
 Node-Web-Console is a pure Node.js project and can be installed and configured quickly
+- Mobile friendly.
+Node-Web-Console supports inputs from the virtual keyboard in the mobile browser.
+So you can use it conveniently in your mobile devices like iPad, iPhone and Android phones.

 ## Installation